 From the main entrance, the salmon pink temple looks like a giant elaborate wedding cake.
 However, in contrast to Dravidian temples, it is almost austere and anyone of any religion or faith is welcome to come meditate here.
 As night falls, Maheswari heads to the chapel where a statue of Sarada Devi, the spiritual companion of Ramakrishna, is kept.
 On the black floor, three opalescent kolam gradually appear, turning white as they dry.
 Maheswari has chosen this wet technique which is especially popular during festivities because they last for several days.
 The technique consists of holding a piece of cotton fabric dipped in a milk-like mixture made with rice flour and water in the hollow of the hand.
 The thumb presses it lightly, causing the liquid to run between the slightly spread fingers.
 Two or three parallel lines can be drawn at one time in this way.

-Swami Vivekananda was born on 12 January 1863 in Kolkata in the state of West Bengal.
+Swami Vivekananda was born on 12th of January 1863 in Kolkata in the state of West Bengal.
 Brought up in an affluent family, he was fascinated by sacred Hindu texts from a young age.
-When he was 17 he met Ramakrishna who became his spiritual teacher.
+When he was 17, he met Ramakrishna who became his spiritual teacher.
 Renouncing the world, Vivekananda took over the ashram at the death of his guru.
-Tall and imposing, he made a sensation a few years later during his speech presented at the World Expo in Chicago.
-He then embarked on a world tour to share the teachings of Ramakrishna.
-He made a triumphant return to India and founded the Ramakrishna Mission which aims to help the underprivileged.
+He made a sensation a few years later during his speech presented at the World expo in Chicago.
+He embarked on a world tour to share the teachings of Ramakrishna.
+After returning to India, he founded the Ramakrishna mission which aims to help the underprivileged.